 Each student that applies to the PharmD program has a variety of educational, professional and personal experiences that make him or her unique.
 The College of Pharmacy and Health Sciences admits students into the PharmD program that we believe have the potential for academic and professional success.
 Our faculty believe that our students are individuals and not "numbers."
 Therefore, our admission process allows us to get to know individual applicants as people rather than only considering their academic profiles.
 Our faculty have determined several characteristics they feel are important for pharmacists to possess in addition to academic abilities.
 Top characteristics that we look for when interviewing potential PharmD students include:

 Few of these personal characteristics can be assessed by considering a grade point average.
-This is why the PharmD admission process is composed of two phases that are designed to assess students' academic and professional potential.
+This is why the PharmD admission process includes an interivew process that evaluates students' professional potential.

 Interpersonal skills are extremely important to the pharmacy profession, which is why the interview is an integral part of the admission process.
 Pre-pharmacy students complete their interviews in the fall of their sophomore year.
 Students will discuss academic, professional and personal thoughts and accomplishments in order to help the Admissions Committee asses them in the areas of: